 When most people think of Jamaica, an island paradise comes to mind.
-But though we don’t have half the problems America does, it is no paradise.
-In place of racism, we have “classism”; and in place of race-baited police brutality, we have class-baited police brutality.
+But, though we don’t have half the problems America does, it is no paradise.
+In place of racism, we have “classism”, and in place of race-baited police brutality, we have class-baited police brutality.

 This year, Jamaica also experienced an unprecedented surge in violence against women and children.
 Even in 2014, it was bad enough for me to consider leaving the country.
 By 2015, I had my eyes set on Europe to escape the distinct feeling of misfortune that often accompanies being the owner of a vagina in a Third World Country.

 When I ended up in America instead, I was nonetheless looking forward to enjoying a more equal playing field as a woman.
-What I found is that though there are more laws in our favor in America, I enjoyed more personal freedoms in Jamaica.
+What I found is that though there are more laws in our favour in America, I enjoyed more personal freedoms in Jamaica.

 How so?
 Here are five things that make this true.

 Before studying business, I was a liberal arts student.
 During this time, one thing I learned that would stick with me for a lifetime is that a significant number of families in the Caribbean are matriarchal or matrifocal.
 The estimate I received in school, and which makes its rounds in the news, is 80 percent.

 This is such an ingrained feature of Jamaican and overall Caribbean society, that experts spent decades studying and explaining it.
 One common rationale is that during slavery, men were not allowed to take responsibility for their families, and families were often separated.
 The belief is that this trickled down into modern day life in Jamaica.

 Another common theory is that men are simply not able to care for their families due to poverty, and so they desert them.
 This often leaves women at the head of the family.
 It is then up to women to both manage and provide for the family.